ANSH3LL/Graphics-Extensions-for-Solar2D/README.md

 Would you like to play short animations on loop like GIFs or animated stickers?

-Would you like to take advantage of the super fast decoding of [QOI](https://qoiformat.org/)?

 Is the nanosvg plugin too inaccurate/slow/minimal?

 Are the standard image formats supported by Solar2D too antiquated for you?